Schwarzschild Instanton in Emergent Gravity

-Thus, we can conclude that there exists a connection (which has its roots at the important isomorphism $\mathfrak{H}: \mathfrak{P}(M) \to \mathfrak{X}(M)$ between the set of symplectic gauge fields that form the Poisson algebra and the vector fields forming Lie algebra) between the two identities which is described as shown.

-However, the above identities are valid only in regions where the metric is properly defined.
-They break down in the presence of singularity as evident in electrodynamics where we find the Bianchi identity invalid in the presence of static and dynamic charge (current) distributions.
+However, the above identities are valid only in regions where the metric is well defined.
+They break down in the presence of singularity as evident in electrodynamics where we find the Bianchi identity being invalid in the presence of static and dynamic charge (current) distributions.

-Since the Schwarzschild space has an irremovable singularity at the origin, the Bianchi identity is invalid there.
-Also, we can note that from before in (\ref{dbrac}) and (\ref{dbrac2}), and remembering (\ref{bcurv}), we can conclude that:
+The Schwarzschild space with Lorentzian signature has an irremovable singularity at the origin, making the Bianchi identity invalid there.
+However, for the Euclidean signature metric, the singularity is removable \cite {espo} under Kruskal Szekeres co-ordinates which means that for the Euclidean Schwarzschild instanton, the Bianchi identity is valid throughout the space.
+Also, remembering (\ref{bcurv}), we can conclude that:

-Showing that the local results are more or less consistent with our theory.
+showing that the local results are consistent with our emergent set-up.